 How often should dental x-rays be taken?

 The need for dental x-rays depends on each patient’s individual dental health needs.
-Dr. Braunreiter and dental hygienists will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.
+Dr. Theisen and our dental hygienists will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.